Tips for parents

 1. Do everything you can to have the family unit continue

-To a child, the loss of family represents the loss of security and well being.
-Do everything you can to heal your relationship with the other parent so you can work together for the benefit of your children.
-Keep the family unit in tact even though you live in different places.
+To a child, the loss of family represents the loss of security and well-being.
+To minimize this, do everything you can to keep the family unit intact.
+Do this even though you live in different places.
 Attend special events together and support your children as a team.
-Make sure your children know that they will always be loved and taken care of.
+Make sure your children know that they will always be loved and taken care of by both of you.

 2. Let your children know that it's okay to love both parents